f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab01.rst

    .. note:: Docker images and tags can be found by running the docker command ``docker images``

-   The NGINX Ingress Controller resource is in the environment-specific ECR.
+   The NGINX Ingress Controller resource is in the environment-specific registry.
 However, the manifest does not know what that resource location is.
-Update the manifest by replacing the default value with the ECR and image:tag location of the environment.
+Update the manifest by replacing the default value with the registryURL and image:tag location of the environment.

    For modifying the file, either **vi** or opening the file in VSCode will produce the same result.